MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/create-dpm-protection-groups.md

 When you're backing up data from the DPM server to Azure, you can do the initial replication over the network or using offline seeding.
 [Read more](/azure/backup/backup-azure-backup-import-export).

 ### Initial replication manually
-If you are deploying DPM to protect data over a WAN and your protection group includes more than 5 GB of data, we recommend that you choose the manual method for creating the replicas.
+If you're deploying DPM to protect data over a WAN and your protection group includes more than 5 GB of data, we recommend that you choose the manual method for creating the replicas.

 If you choose manual replica creation, DPM specifies the precise locations on the DPM server where you must create the replicas.
 Typically, you create the replicas by restoring your most recent backup of the data source from removable media such as tape.
 After you restore the data, you complete the process by running synchronization with consistency check for each of the replicas.

-It is crucial that when you restore the data to the DPM server to create the replica, you retain the original directory structure and properties of the data source, such as time stamps and security permissions.
+When you restore the data to the DPM server to create the replica, you must retain the original directory structure and properties of the data source, such as time stamps and security permissions.
 The more the discrepancies that exist between the replicas and the protected data source, the longer the consistency checking part of the process takes.
-If you do not preserve the original directory structure and properties, manual replica creation can take as long as automatic replica creation.
+If you don't preserve the original directory structure and properties, manual replica creation can take as long as automatic replica creation.

 ## Naming a Protection Group

 When you name the protection group, provide a unique, meaningful name for the group.
-The name can include any combination of alphanumeric characters and can include spaces but cannot exceed 64 characters.
+The name can include any combination of alphanumeric characters and can include spaces but can't exceed 64 characters.